About

 Photo by William Camargo

-Joseph Valencia is a curator, educator, and writer engaging with both contemporary art and historical narratives in art, design, and visual culture.
-He is Curator of Exhibitions at the Vincent Price Art Museum at East Los Angeles College, where since 2016 he has developed projects on American, Latin American, and modern and contemporary art.
+Joseph Valencia is a curator, educator, and writer engaging with both contemporary art and the history of art, design, and visual culture.
+He is Curator of Exhibitions at the Vincent Price Art Museum at East Los Angeles College, where he also teaches in the Museum Studies Certificate Program.

-Valencia was born in Orange County, California and raised in a Mexican and Chicano household.
-His family history in Orange and the El Modena barrio dates back to the early 1900s and continues to inspire his passion for uplifting underrepresented histories and communities in Southern California and beyond.
+Valencia was born in Orange County, California, and raised in a Mexican and Chicano household.
+His family’s roots in Orange and the El Modena barrio, dating back to the early 1900s, continue to guide his work as a curator, educator, and writer, amplifying underrepresented voices and histories in the arts.

 He holds a Master’s degree from USC and a Bachelor’s degree from California State University, Fullerton.